Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

     ![Interactive Buttons](https://user-images.githubusercontent.com/83303996/138968232-563d4c80-e5bd-46a7-982e-14c2300db878.PNG)

   * The Game Results
-    * The winner is announced to the userunder the interactive buttons.
+    * The winner is announced to the user under the interactive buttons.
     * The score is updated for either the user or computer depending who wins.
     * The winner and scoreboard are clear for the user to understand.